![]() |

 As commissioners of University Language Teaching Centres, and in close association with University Departments of Continuing Education, the ELDP provides course programmes which combine work experience with academic disciplines.

-The ELDP is associated with European and International University Project Groups and, as The Centre For Advanced Studies, was accredited by The University of Oxford Local Examination Delegacy in 1976.
+The ELDP is associated with European and International University Project Groups and, as The Euroversity Operations Centre, was accredited by The University of Oxford Local Examination Delegacy in 1976.

 Courses run throughout the year in continental Europe and Oxford, England.
 The Centre has co-ordination offices in England and other European countries, and is guided by an Academic Advisory Council.